 Our book club gets together once a month to chat about our selected book, socialize, and enjoy some munchies.
 Each book we read has something Jewish about it, whether it’s the characters, the subject, or the author.
 Most are novels or memoirs, plus other occasional nonfiction.

-Our get togethers are generally on the second Wednesday of the month at 7:30 p.m., in congregants’ homes.
+Our get togethers are generally on the second Wednesday of the month at 7:30 p.m., in congregants’ homes with a Zoom option.
 Come for one meeting or become a regular.
 Newcomers are always welcome.
-Contact Sharon Schreiberg to find out whose home we are meeting in that month.
+Contact Sharon Schreiberg for the Zoom link or to find out whose home we are meeting.

 Here are the books we will be discussing over the next few months:

 The Chosen Meeple is our drop-in board gaming group.
 We meet once a month following Shabbat services and kiddush, from about 12:00 to 5:00 pm.
 Everyone is welcome to join in one of the various board games that are being played and stay as long as you like.
 It’s a fun way to spend an afternoon.

 Check the calendar for the upcoming Meeple dates.

 The Discussion Group tries to dig as deep as possible to learn more about the world in which we live.
 Topics are picked by attendees — and may be changed on the spot as long as everyone present agrees — and can range from sweeping looks at history and culture to nitty-gritty subjects such as water reclamation projects in Israel.
 We generally share an interesting idea (from books, articles, personal experiences, etc.) and then examine that topic from as many different viewpoints as possible.
 Since we are in an election period, there will likely be political discussions, but only if everyone agrees to them.